 On Instagram though there is a lot of money to be made if the world perceives you as a so-called influencer.
 And to be an influencer, you need to have followers.

 There are tons of people out there who are desperate to become an influencer.
-Either because it can be a lucrative career move, or simply because it can brush their ego a bit.
+Either because it can be a lucrative career move, or simply because it can brush their ego.

 So instead of buying followers, try to grow your Instagram followers organically and naturally.
 It will result in much more engagement.

-You must have come across those photos where a girl is holding a guy’s hand – her boyfriend, typically – and leads him around while he snaps the picture.
+You must have come across those photos where a girl is holding a guy’s hand – the boyfriend, typically – and leads him around while he snaps the picture.

-This used to be really cool and creative.
+This #followmeto posting style used to be really cool and creative.
 Until everyone else started copying it.